kamaradclimber/rrimm/README.md

 Luckily, there's already a widespread solution that provides such features: mail readers.
 Considering that, *rrimm* aims at projecting the RSS/Atom paradigm onto the mail one; this way, all the existing tools that work on mails can be leveraged to work on RSS/Atom feeds as well, no wheel reinventing.

+Such need is already covered by *imm*, a tool written and maintained by k0ral. imm's code has grown and is now using powerful concepts for beauty sake.
+Its source code has lost its readability.
+*rrimm* intends to keep it (really) simple both in features and source code.

 Function